devadityajha/DSA-Java-2025/Que.md

 12. Count the no. of elements are strictly greater than value x;
 13. find the maximum and minimum elment of array

-### 6 Sep ArrayAdvance.java- Optimised approach
+### 6 Sep ArrayAdvance.java- `Optimised approach`

+1. Reverse the Array
-1. Rotate the array by k element
+2. Rotate the array by k element to the right
-2. Reverse the Array
-3. Left Rotate Array
+3. Left Rotate Array`(in noteboook only)`

-### 8 sep ArrayAdvance.java Optimised approach
+### 8 sep ArrayAdvance.java `Optimised approach`

-1. 2 Sum in Sorted Array using 2 pointers
-2. Given an array and multiple queries (l, r), find the sum of elements between indices l and r (inclusive)- Prefix Sum Pattern
+3. Given an array and multiple queries (l, r), find the sum of elements between indices l and r (inclusive)- Prefix Sum Pattern.
-3.
+4. 2 Sum in Sorted Array using 2 pointers

+### 11 sept ArrayAdvance.java

+`Direct Indexing (Presence Array)`
+5. Check if number is present in array or not---`Direct Indexing (Presence Array)`.

+6. Find the element that occurs the most (mode of array).

+7. Find all duplicates in the array.